kevinbazira/algori-image-and-video-slider-lite/README.md

 # Frequently Asked Questions

-= Can I use this plugin with other page builders am using? =
+= Can I use this plugin with other page builders I am using? =

 Nope.
 Algori Video and Image Slider only works with Gutenberg.

+= What theme works with Algori Video and Image Slider? =

+Most WordPress themes that are optimized for Gutenberg will work well with Algori Video and Image Slider.
+To get a full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/).

 = Why upgrade to Pro? =